Theme 1 (1959 - 1960): "Twilight Zone Theme"

 Finally in desperation, Lud Gluskin tried splicing together two

-short cues written by a French Avant-Garde classical composer
+short cues written by a French Avant-Garde classical author

 Marius Constant -- who had composed them for CBS to use